IgniteUI/igniteui-docfx/en/components/datachart_axis_types.md

 ### Numeric X Axis

 The `IgxNumericXAxisComponent` treats the data as continously varying numerical data items.
 Labels on this axis are placed along the X-Axis.
 Location of labels varies according to the value in a data column that is mapped using their corresponding value-mapping properties.
 This type of axis is compatible with the [Scatter Series](datachart_series_types_scatter_bubble.md) and [Shape Series](datachart_series_types_shape.md) types.
-Also, this axis is compatible with the `BarSeries` type of [Category Series](datachart_series_types_category.md), in which the `ValueMemberPath` property will be used to map the data column.
+Also, this axis is compatible with the `IgxBarSeriesComponent` type of [Category Series](datachart_series_types_category.md), in which the `ValueMemberPath` property will be used to map the data column.

 The following code snippet demonstrates how to add a `IgxNumericXAxisComponent` to the Angular data chart component: